Literature / Ancillary Justice

 - Ambiguous Gender: Radchaai citizens are this; their culture does not believe in gender differentiation in language or personal presentation.
-Only Breq herself, Seivarden, and a couple minor characters are ever explicitly gendered, and Anaander Mianaai is the only character given a gender marker (a baritone singing voice).
+Only Breq herself, Seivarden, and a couple minor characters are ever explicitly gendered, and Anaander Mianaai is the only character given a gender marker (a baritone singing voice, implying she's male).